 Joe Erickson, vice president of RestaurantOwner.com, said thousands of independent restaurants fail every year because owners are not prepared or aware of what needs to be done.

 “Thoroughly research the financial metrics of a profitable restaurant, the systems successful restaurant owners use to promote consistency and predictability and the type of culture that will attract the best workers,” Erickson said. “[Potential owners] need to understand the challenges of restaurant ownership before spending their life’s savings.”

-One area that many would-be restaurateurs overlook is local licensing and health-department regulations.
-Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation, stressed the importance of knowing the legal policies in your restaurant’s location, especially since state (and even county) laws can vary.
-Aspiring restaurateurs planning a launch should factor in the time various permitting and inspection processes will take, Stumpe advised.
-Costanzo Astarita ran into this issue when opening his Atlanta restaurant Baraonda in December 2000.
+Even if you’ve worked in a restaurant, there are still many legal, managerial and marketing lessons to learn.
+For example, many would-be restaurateurs overlook local licensing and health regulations.
+Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation, stressed the importance of knowing local and state business regulations in your restaurant’s location, especially since state and even county laws can vary.

-Getting your bearings in the restaurant industry as a first-timer can be difficult.
-If you don’t have any previous experience in the business yourself, it’s important to partner with or hire someone who does.
+Getting your bearings in the restaurant industry as a first-timer can be challenging.
+If you don’t have previous experience in the business, it’s essential to partner with or hire someone who does.

-Tony Doyle, owner of HK Hospitality Group, has worked in restaurants since age 12 and has opened several successful restaurants, but he still had a lot to learn when he opened his first establishment.
+Tony Doyle, owner of Hells Kitchen Hospitality Group, has worked in restaurants since age 12 and opened several successful restaurants.
+However, he still had a lot to learn when he opened his first establishment.

-While being consistent in food quality and service is important for success, the restaurant business is far from static.
+While food quality and service consistency are crucial for success, the restaurant business is far from static.